 Download our latest whitepaper Developing Emotional Capital: The advanced evolution of emotional intelligence for leaders

 The term ‘psychological safety’ has recently captured the interest of many in the business world.
 But what exactly does it mean in terms of how our brains work?
+Why psychological safety is the key to creativity and innovation in the workplace?
 What does it have to do with unlocking greater creativity and innovation?
 And what can we as leaders and managers do to establish it in our organisations?
 I recently spoke to Patricia Riddell, Professor of Applied Neuroscience (PR) to answer these questions.

 But first, what is psychological safety?